SyntaxCypher/ChatBot/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-Special thanks to the open-source community for their contributions and support.

 ---

 Enjoy using the ChatBot!
 If you have any questions, feedback, or ideas for improvement, please don't hesitate to reach out.
 Happy chatting! 😄